lshug/LearnToPayAttention-Keras/README.md

 # AttentionNet-Keras
 Keras implementation of the Learn to Pay Attention model.
+TensorFlow backend.